 UPS BALANCE SHEET

-The company employs a significant amount of financial leverage.
+The company uses a large amount of financial leverage.
+Also known as debt.
 And that financial leverage has increased during recent years.

 As I just mentioned, the main reason for higher debt is the generosity that UPS has shown investors.
 For most of the past several years, UPS has paid more in dividends and for share repurchases than it has generated in free cash flow.

 In order to make the cash payments for dividends and share buybacks, UPS has taken on more debt.
 They finance nearly 100% of assets with debt and other liabilities.
 And their debt to equity ratio checks in at a very high 8.5 times.